AADITYAPRABALCHAWLA/Internship-Update-Bristlecone/README.md

 3. Used R coding to implement sentiment analysis

 # 12th September
-1. Created data visualization using tableau
+1. Created Histograms, Barcharts, Piecharts with the data provided in excel sheets using tableau
 2. Finalised documentation of sentiment analysis
-3. Rechecked and did some minor changes in final document.
+3. Reviewed and edited to create final document with the help of team lead.

 # 13th Septmenbr
-1. Presented final sentiment analysis of aws feedback data in a ppt form.
+1. Presented final sentiment analysis of aws feedback data in a ppt presentation..
-2. Documented step by step process in implementing sentiment analysis.

 # 14th September
 1. Requested a personal session by HR team.